Korean language: Sino-Korean

 Therefore, just like other words, Korean has two sets of numeral systems.
 English is similar, having native English words and Latinate equivalents such as water-aqua, fire-flame, sea-marine, two-dual, sun-solar, star-stellar.
-However, unlike English and Latin which belong to the same Indo-European languages family and bear a certain resemblance, Korean and Chinese are genetically unrelated and the two sets of Korean words differ completely from each other.
+However unlike English and Latin, which belong to the same Indo-European languages family and bear a certain resemblance, Korean and Chinese are genetically unrelated and the two sets of Korean words differ completely from each other.
 All Sino-Korean morphemes are monosyllabic as in Chinese, whereas native Korean morphemes can be polysyllabic.
 The Sino-Korean words were deliberately imported alongside corresponding Chinese characters for a written language and everything was supposed to be written in Hanja, so the coexistence of Sino-Korean would be more thorough and systematic than that of Latinate words in English.

 The exact proportion of Sino-Korean vocabulary is a matter of debate.
 Sohn (2001) stated 50–60%.
 In 2006 the same author gives an even higher estimate of 65%.
 Jeong Jae-do, one of the compilers of the dictionary Urimal Keun Sajeon, asserts that the proportion is not so high.
 He points out that Korean dictionaries compiled during the colonial period include many unused Sino-Korean words.
-In his estimation, the proportion of Sino-Korean vocabulary in the Korean language might be as low as 30%.
+In his estimation the proportion of Sino-Korean vocabulary in the Korean language might be as low as 30%.

 Western loanwords

 The vast majority of loanwords other than Sino-Korean come from modern times, approximately 90% of which are from English.
 Many words have also been borrowed from Western languages such as German via Japanese (e.g. 아르바이트 (areubaiteu) 'part-time job', 알레르기 (allereugi) 'allergy', 기브스 (gibseu or gibuseu) 'plaster cast used for broken bones').
 Some Western words were borrowed indirectly via Japanese during the Japanese occupation of Korea, taking a Japanese sound pattern, for example "dozen" > ダース dāsu > 다스 daseu.
-However, most indirect Western borrowings are now written according to current "Hangulization" rules for the respective Western language, as if borrowed directly.
+However, most indirect Western borrowings are now written according to current "Hangulization" rules for the respective Western language, as if borrowed direct.
 In South Korean official use, a number of other Sino-Korean country names have been replaced with phonetically oriented "Hangeulizations" of the countries' endonyms or English names.

 Because of such a prevalence of English in modern South Korean culture and society, lexical borrowing is inevitable.
 English-derived Korean, or "Konglish" (콩글리시), is increasingly used.
 The vocabulary of the South Korean dialect of the Korean language is roughly 5% loanwords (excluding Sino-Korean vocabulary).
-However, due to North Korea's isolation, such influence is lacking in North Korean speech.
+However, owing to North Korea's isolation, such influence is lacking in North Korean speech.